What is B2B eCommerce Personalization?

 2. How is the Industry Redefining Personalization in B2B eCommerce?

-Personalization has been the bottom line for many businesses for their eCommerce sites: driving more qualified leads and more sales.
+Personalization has been the bottom line for many businesses for their eCommerce solutions: driving more qualified leads and more sales.
 That’s why so many eCommerce sites are personalizing their content and products to better address the needs of their customers.
 However, for the B2B sector, personalization has been much more complicated.
 As a result, the industry is looking at how companies can personalize buyer behavior.

 The aspects above are refined to simplify the purchasing process, making it easier for people to engage with the B2B eCommerce platform, easily navigating from inquiry through to purchase.
 Let’s look at some other examples of how B2B companies are redefining and implementing personalization:

 - Analytics plays a significant role in measuring the performance and improvement of a platform.
-Understanding the data around UX improvements, design alterations, and information gaps helps the ongoing improvement process.
+Understanding the customer data around UX improvements, design alterations, and information gaps helps the ongoing improvement process.

 - The Omni-channel experience removes any silos that may exist in an organization that inhibit the ability of a customer to engage across multiple channels of a B2B eCommerce platform.